 Manufacturer: Canada:

 Thetford Corporation Thetford Sanitation Ltd.

 7101 Jackson Road 2710 Slough Street

-Ann Arbor, MI 48103 313-769-6000 Mississauga, Ontario Canada, L4T 1G3
+Ann Arbor, MI 48103 Mississauga, Ontario

+313-769-6000 Canada, L4T 1G3

 The RV toilet in your Airstream is a design that has been used for many years.
 In normal use, when you are hooked up to city water, both pedals are depressed together.
 This dumps the sewage and flushes fresh water down the side of the bowl.
 Water will continue to run into the bowl for a short time after the pedals are released.
-When you wish to conserve water hold the hand-spray head over the bowl and hold down the thumb-operated lever.
-Now when you depress the pedal all the water is routed through the hand-spray.
+Follow manufacturers instruction on operating, cleaning, and sanitizing toilet.

 NOTICE: When you dump the bowl of the toilet make sure all paper and solids have cleared the slide mechanism before you allow it to close.
-Failure to do so can cause the groove for the slide to become jammed and the slide will no longer close completely.